 |OMG||2013||N/A||~140 million OMG|

-The problem with current exchanges is that, in order to buy a cryptocurrency like bitcoin, one must always start from a fiat currency, for example USD.
+The problem with current exchanges is that in order to buy a cryptocurrency like bitcoin, it’s always necessary to start from a fiat currency, for example USD.
 There are very few options and little variety available in exchanges, especially when it comes to converting one cryptocurrency to another.

 Where can I buy, sell and trade OmiseGo in the US?